Barriers to diversity and inclusion in the workplace

 The best way to overcome these barriers is for organisations to be proactive by taking the following diversity and inclusion best practices:

-Leaders must walk the talk – paying lip service to D&I is never enough and will not work.
+Leaders must walk the talk – Paying lip service to D&I is never enough and will not work.
 Management needs to lead from the top and show that they are devoted to following the path of D&I. When staff see that management is passionate and committed they are far more likely to become motivated and less sceptical.
+In addition, leaders who represent diversity and inclusion themselves can act as good examples of the benefits of increasing D&I and provide the team with appropriate support and guidance.

-Be focused and goal-oriented – never sideline the organisation’s D&I goals or leave things to chance.
+Be focused and goal-oriented – Never sideline the organisation’s D&I goals or leave things to chance.
 Leaders need to take charge and make it clear that the company is not interested in anything that might threaten its agenda.
+D&I goals should also be made to align with other goals, such as employing an innovative workforce that will help keep up with competition, or improving staff retention which helps with reducing turnover and controlling costs.

-Appoint the right leaders – the best leaders to promote D&I are those who are personally invested and who can empower staff.
+Appoint the right leaders – The best leaders to promote D&I are those who are personally invested and who can empower staff.
 At times, they will need to be brave, standing up for what is right and leading the way when it comes to transforming a homogenous culture into one that is diverse.
 One way of delaying progress is to put the wrong type of leader in charge.
+The ability to be authoritative, inclusive, innovative and challenge their team to evolve, are crucial aspects of a good leader.

-Replace hierarchy with meritocracy – the team should be made up of a diverse talent pool with people placed according to merit.
+Replace hierarchy with meritocracy – The team should be made up of a diverse talent pool with people placed according to merit.
 Encourage staff from different backgrounds to push themselves forward, giving due importance to their opinions and ideas.
+By ensuring diversity and inclusion is encouraged at every level in the company means there’s a better chance for innovation and creativity throughout the entire business structure.

 Conclusion